thomassuedbroecker/galaxium-travels-mcp-compose-watsonx-orchestrate/README.md

+# End to End Agent Use Case Implementation with Galaxium Travels: Full Local Setup Guide and MCP

-# Galaxium Travels local MCP Server, `watsonx Orchestrate Development Edition`, and `Docker-Compose`
+_Galaxium Travels local MCP Server, `watsonx Orchestrate Development Edition`, and `Docker-Compose`_

 This repository demonstrates how to set up a `MCP server` locally and integrate it into the `watsonx Orchestrate Development Edition` using `Docker-Compose`.